-Comercio, the largest media conglomerate in Peru.
-Indeed, according to expert Monica Yaya (Expert Yaya), Jose Graña himself owns 80% of Peru's media, allowing the company to substantially control what the media says about Graña y Montero.
+the media says about Graña y Montero.
 In addition, Graña y Montero also benefited from the corruption model developed by Odebrecht.
+150

-101. Further, the Corruption Scheme consisted in (i) financing political campaigns, (ii) illicit, (iii) the use of the "revolving door" - that is, the movement of personnel between roles in the government and roles in the industries affected by the legislation and regulations issued by those governmental officials - (iv) bribery, and (v) the use of the company's network of influence.

-102. Both the financing of campaigns and the payment of bribes were organized by Odebrecht through the Department of Structured Operations.
+- 101. Further, the Corruption Scheme consisted in (i) financing political campaigns, (ii) illicit, (iii) the use of the "revolving door" that is, the movement of personnel between roles in the government and roles in the industries affected by the legislation and regulations issued by those governmental officials (iv) bribery, and (v) the use of the company's network of influence.
+151 - Odebrecht through the Department of Structured Operations.
 This department is now informally known as the "bribery department," where a tally of unaccounted payments and the pseudonyms used to cover the real names of the people and officials part of the Corruption Scheme was kept.
-As analyzed by Dr. Durand, "[t]he payments are made through money transfers to offshore companies . . . and cash is delivered to politicians during political campaigns . . . at the request of the managers of each country."
-In this sense, as we will explain below, the agreement between Graña y Montero and Odebrecht required Odebrecht to make the initial
+152 As analyzed by Dr. Durand, "[t]he payments are made through money transfers to offshore companies . . . and cash is delivered to politicians during political campaigns . . . at the request of the managers of each country."
+153 In this sense, as we will explain below, the agreement between Graña y Montero and Odebrecht required Odebrecht to make the initial bribery payments and then Graña y Montero would repay Odebrecht back its portion.
+154 - 1.
+Graña y Montero is a company owned by a family that is politically, socially, and economically well-connected and has control over information dissemination - 103.
+The Graña family is a family with great social presence.
+It is related to other well-known Peruvian families that belong to the privileged circle of families in Lima, Peru.
+According